Drakdodare/Drakdodare/README.md

   <h3>🛡️ Security Researcher • 🐧 Linux Builder • ⚙️ Automation Addict</h3>

   <p>
     I’m <b>Drakdodare</b> — and I do security research.
-I also have a habit of taking software apart, cutting the bloat and bloatware garbage, and putting it back together the way it should’ve been shipped.
+I also have a habit of taking software apart, cutting the bloatware garbage, and putting it back together the way it should’ve been shipped.
 If I touch a Windows setup, it’s going to end up cleaner, faster, and more yours.
   </p>

   <p>